stefanoschmidt1995/GWAnomalyDetection/wp5/aux/README.md

 The parameter ***desired_segment_time*** can be changed to specify how long each segment should be.\
 The parameter ***data_times*** can be changed to whatever range of time you want.
 If you want a time outside of the O3b run the .csv file that ***safe_channels*** reads from must also be changed accordingly.
+The .csv file of safe channels can be found at https://dcc.ligo.org/T2000277

 The ouput files are relatively larger in memory (~23.6GB for 30 minutes of data with 0.2s segments and 0.5 overlap).\
 When a definitive list of features has been determined this script should be merged with ***aux_fracdim.py*** (and scripts for subsequent features) to preserve disk space.